lpdescamps/Cisco_CUCM/UDP/README.md

 * **wsdl**: The path where your wsdl is stored.
 * **platform**: The platform we are using.
 I assume it would be CUCM.
 See the README.md for Create_Login
 * **role**: To define the API user's permission.
 Here we need full permission so rwx.
 See the README.md for Create_Login

+## CreateUDP_by_CSV
+This script will delete Line if exist, create UDP and updated end user
+ - create a new UDP based on the requiered model.
+ - Pull information from End user to build the new UDP.
+ - It will add the udp to the end user BUT won't remove the old UDP.
+The UDP will have 2 uri but you can amend this under def addUDP

+The user locales are based on what locale has been installed on the cucm.
+Use print(language) to see what is currently installed

+>Details explaining each variables
+* **REGION**: Where is your cluster.
+See the README.md for Create_Login
+* **FILE**: CSV file location.
+Check the udp.csv for example

+under def main()
+* **path**: The path where your credentials are stored.
+See the README.md for Create_Login
+* **wsdl**: The path where your wsdl is stored.
+* **platform**: The platform we are using.
+I assume it would be CUCM.
+See the README.md for Create_Login
+* **role**: To define the API user's permission.
+Here we need full permission so rwx.
+See the README.md for Create_Login